Berkeley Lab-led ECP Co-Design Center Achieves Orders of Magnitude Speed-Up in Latest Software Release

 “The Pele suite of combustion codes is built on top of the block-structured AMR infrastructure that AMReX is providing,” Chen said.
 “Notably, AMReX is providing performance portability, embedded boundary methods for complex geometry, and a container for treating particle-based spray, soot and radiation physics modules.”

 The importance of AMR to DOE’s research missions was recently recognized as part of the 40th anniversary of the founding of the Department of Energy.
 To mark the anniversary, DOE’s Office of Science selected 40 of the most significant research milestones.
 Among them was the 1989 research paper "Local adaptive mesh refinement for shock hydrodynamics," published in the Journal of Computational Physics and written by Marsha J. Berger of New York University and Phillip Colella, who led the development of Chombo.

-Over the years AMR has been used to solve increasing complex problems and has been implemented in increasingly sophisticated software frameworks.
+Over the years AMR has been used to solve increasingly complex problems and has been implemented in increasingly sophisticated software frameworks.

 “AMR has played an important role in DOE since the ‘90s,” said David Brown, director of Berkeley Lab’s Computational Research Division.
 “With the development of AMReX, numerous scientific applications will have access to AMR at the exascale, which will have an enormous effect on future scientific productivity.”

 The work was funded through the Department of Energy’s Exascale Computing Project through the Office of Advanced Scientific Computing Research in the DOE Office of Science.